 Posted on Thursday, 22ⁿᵈ July, 2021

-Barry McKibbin, the Hospitality Service Manager from Anglican Care on the mid-north coast of NSW recently spoke to Unilever Food Solutions about their Meals Matter Project.
+Barry McKibbin, the Hospitality Service Manager from Anglican Care on the mid-north coast of NSW spoke to Unilever Food Solutions about their Meals Matter Project.

 Barry has been with Anglican Care for over 8 years and in 2018 he and his team took on the challenge of improving food across all their homes in the Newcastle, Hunter and Mid-North Coast area.